DigiBP/AS24TeamPulse/README.md

 - Storage of medication invoices in PDF format in Google Drive
 - Supports integration with external systems such as Deepnote and make.com for automated workflows
 - Generates and returns decision letters to the client

-## Automated workflow 🚀

-A new email to digibp.pulse.team@gmail.com initializes the process.
-In Make, the .pdf attachment of the email is parsed and the content is passed to the Flask API on Deepnote.
-In Deepnote, the invoice is added to the invoice table.
-This API also triggers the start event of the Camunda workflow.

-The first activity checks if the client is a customer of our health insurance.
-Secondly the medication is compared with a subset of the Swiss "Spezialitätenliste".
-This returns the reference price of the drug.
-If the GTIN is invalid or the client is not a client, a rejection message is sent to the healthcare provider.

-After the initial checks, a risk calculation is performed based on the price difference between the "Spezialitätenliste" and the invoice.
-In addition, the client is given a drug abuse risk score, which compares the client's risk and whether the drug is addictive.

-If the risk is low, the assistant checks the invoice, and if the risk is high, the financial controller checks the invoice.
-The controller can approve or reject the invoice.
-Based on the decision, an e-mail is sent to the healthcare provider and the client.
-All messages are written by an LLM, who is given the necessary information on what to write.

 ## Receiving E-Mail with "MAKE" 📧